drivendataorg/zamba/docs/docs/extra-options.md

 When `zamba` loads videos prior to either inference or training, it resizes all of the video frames before feeding them into a model.
 Higher resolution videos will lead to superior accuracy in prediction, but will use more memory and take longer to train and/or predict.
 The default video loading configuration for all three pretrained models resizes images to 240x426 pixels.

 Say that you have a large number of videos, and you are more concerned with detecting blank v. non-blank videos than with identifying different species.
 In this case, you may not need a very high resolution and iterating through all of your videos with a high resolution would take a very long time.
-To resize all images to 50x50 pixels instead of the default 240x426:
+For example, to resize all images to 150x150 pixels instead of the default 240x426:

 === "YAML file"
     ```yaml
     video_loader_config:
-        model_input_height: 50
+        model_input_height: 150
-        model_input_width: 50
+        model_input_width: 150
         total_frames: 16 # total_frames must always be specified
     ```
 === "Python"